Skip to main content

 Class 6 students can grasp cause and effect and to see things from another’s point of view, they are able to enquire deeply before forming an opinion.
 They are ready to hear of the wonderful discoveries of scientific exploration, the ideas of great Ancient Greek thinkers like Pythagoras and Aristotle, and the achievements of the Ancient Romans.

-Main Lessons include physics (of sound, light and heat), astronomy, geography, and geology - building on the students’ innate sense of wonder and reverence, observation of natural phenomena and discovery of natural mysteries.
+Main Lessons include physics, astronomy, geography, and geology - building on the students’ innate sense of wonder and reverence, observation of natural phenomena and discovery of natural mysteries.
 The History Main Lesson focuses on Rome, its government, laws and army, and its many echoes in modern society.

-In their Mathematics Main Lesson, the students experience applications of mathematics in the real world: business maths, percentages, and interest.
+In their Mathematics, the students experience applications of mathematics in the real world: business maths, percentages, and interest.
 In English they study punctuation, grammar, and style, taking an in-depth look at the wonder and wisdom of words.